gabe-crafting/meme-folder-2/README.md

-# Meme-folder
+# Meme-Folder
-This was meant to be a video, gif, image - gallery viewer displayed in a nice way (mansonry) in which you can organize photos by tags
+Meme-Folder is designed to be a clean, easy-to-use gallery viewer for videos, GIFs, and images (displayed in a masonry layout).
+It lets you organize your media using tags and quickly filter or manage them.

-You can easely check and remove tags from each photo and search them by tags.
-You can use union search which will display all images that has at least one checked tags.
-If uncheck will display all the images/videos/gifs that have checked tags (this is the main feature I wanted and couldn't find somewhere else)
+You can easily add or remove tags from any photo and search using those tags.
+The app supports union search, which displays all items that contain at least one of the selected tags.
+If you toggle off union search, it will display only the items that contain all selected tags — the main feature I wanted but couldn’t find anywhere else.

 <img width="1000" height="755" alt="image" src="https://github.com/user-attachments/assets/3f844693-a38f-4b39-9705-e84b418dfcc2" />
 <img width="1010" height="761" alt="image" src="https://github.com/user-attachments/assets/f3b13235-1302-41fb-8071-92720c53c54b" />

 Known bugs
-- some times videos are cliping because of react loading library
+- Sometimes videos stutter or clip due to the React loading library.

 Planned features
-- better path input interface
+- Improved path-input interface:
-  - open file button will open a folder via windows explorer interface
+  - “Open file” button that opens a folder using the Windows Explorer dialog
-  - pathing will be display in a more nicely form (probably a breadcrumb)
+  - Cleaner path display (likely using breadcrumbs)
-- Register it to microsoft so the antivirus won't yell
+- App registration with Microsoft so antivirus warnings stop appearing
-- You can add a photo from a link and will download it automatically in that folder
+- Ability to add a photo from a URL and have it automatically downloaded into the selected folder
-- You can drag and drop images in the folder you are into
+- Drag-and-drop support for adding images directly into the current folder
-- hide option on each image, settings will have an option capable to display hidden images
+- “Hide” option for each image, along with a setting to toggle visibility of hidden items
-- option to merge all favorite folder into one big view
+- Option to merge all “favorite” folders into a single unified view
-- ai integration that scans and gives tags sugestions
+- AI integration to scan media and suggest tags automatically

 Annoying stuff that i'm still trying to find solutions for
-- Wails loads are the file in the server that serves them which is a lot of processing power for big files.
-That's why the limitation.
+- Wails currently loads all files through the server layer, which uses a lot of processing power for large files.
+This creates limitations.

 Eventual solution:
-- move to tauri that is using assets protocol, but I don't like rust
+- Migrate to Tauri, which uses the assets protocol (though I’m not a fan of Rust)
-- wait for wails to implement assets protocol
+- Wait for Wails to add support for the assets protocol
-- move to qt-framework
+- Switch to the Qt framework